benbalter/schedule-discussion-posts-action/README.md

           discussion_token: ${{ secrets.DISCUSSION_TOKEN }}
 ```

-## Add a Personal Access Token to the repository secrets
+## Step 2: Add a Personal Access Token to the repository secrets

 For the Action to work, the intended author will need to create a Personal
 Access Token: